Mixing Prints; Diane Kennedy Style

 Dancer Gia Holman wearing a Diane Kennedy Black and White Bamboo outfit

-Gia is wearing the Paradox Jacket over the Clever Cami and Casting Capris.
+Gia is wearing the Paradox over the Clever Cami and Casting Capri.

 To mix prints successfully, two patterns is usually enough.
 It takes a skilled eye to mix multiple patterns together, although it's certainly possible.
 If you want to try it, stick to a simple colour scheme like black and white.
 Adding solids to the mix plus a punchy colour in your accessories is another way to go.
 Fashion used to be about rules, now not so much.
 Make your own rules!
 My notes here are meant as a guideline only.
 Mixing elements like patterns, colours and accessories together is what makes fashion fun and interesting.